 The largest city in southern Missouri, Springfield (pop.
 168,122) doesn’t feel nearly as big as it is, though it does sprawl for many miles in all directions.
 Despite the ongoing growth and development, most notably the green and pleasant Jordan Valley Park surrounding the attractive downtown baseball stadium and sports complex, Springfield has preserved much of its old Route 66 frontage, along St. Louis Street east of downtown, as well as the grandly named Chestnut Expressway west of downtown.
 The 20-mph (32 km/h) speed l imit on downtown streets—along with tons of free parking—enables Route 66 pilgrims to pay homage to the town’s Arabesque landmark Shrine Mosque theater (601 E. Saint Louis St., 417/869-9164), which still hosts occasional concerts.

-Springfield is also celebrated as the place where “Wild Bill” Hickok killed fellow gambler Dave Tutt, apparently because Tutt wore the watch he’d won from Hickok playing cards.
+Springfield is also celebrated as the place where “Wild Bill” Hickok killed fellow gambler “Little Dave” Tutt, apparently because Tutt wore the watch he’d won from Hickok playing cards.
 A plaque in the central square, just west of the Shrine Mosque, tells one of many variations on the tale.

 The Ozark Mountains around Branson are lovely to explore; just about any road south, east, or west will take you through beautifully scenic mountain landscapes.
-And if scenery is not enough, one of the most popular spots in Branson is Silver Dollar City (800/475-9370 or 417/336-7100, daily, $62 and up), nine miles west of Branson via Hwy-76, a turn-of-the-20th-century theme park devoted to Ozark arts, crafts, and music—and roller coasters.
+And if scenery is not enough, one of the most popular spots in Branson is Silver Dollar City (800/475-9370 or 417/336 7100, daily, around $72), 9 mi (14.5 km) west of Branson via Hwy-76, a turn-of-the-20th-century theme park devoted to Ozark arts, crafts, and music—and roller coasters.